ferdium/ferdium-server/docker/README.md

 | `-e DATA_DIR=/app/database` | existing Ferdium-server users who use the built-in sqlite database should add this environment variable to ensure data persistence |
 | `-v <path to data on host>=/app/databases` | existing Ferdium-server users who use the built-in sqlite database should use the volume name `/app/database` |

-If you are an existing Ferdium-server user who uses an external database or different variables for the built-in `SQlite` database, you should updatae your parameterse acordingly.
-For example, if you aree using an exterenal MariaDB or MySql  database your unique parameters might look like this:
+If you are an existing Ferdium-server user who uses an external database or different variables for the built-in `SQlite` database, you should update your parameters accordingly.
+For example, if you are using an external MariaDB or MySql  database your unique parameters might look like this:
 | Parameter | Function |
 | :----: | --- |
 | `-e DB_CONNECTION=mysql` | for specifying the database being used |